Why Huawei arrest deepens conflict between US and China

 "The threat from these companies lies in their access to critical internet backbone infrastructure," she said.

 Bajak reported from Boston.
-AP staff writers Rob Gillies in Toronto and Joe McDonald in Beijing contributed to this report.
+AP staff writers Rob Gillies in Toronto, Joe McDonald in Beijing and Yuri Kageyama in Tokyo contributed to this report.